YeshuaNun/Build-Web-Apps-with-APS.NET-Codeacademy-Project/Learn C# Lesson 2 Data Types/learnC#_datatypes_variables.md

 # Lesson: Working with numbers

 This lesson focused on how to work with numbers.
-It also introduced the first look at using documentation to find out how methods work.
+It also introduced the first look at using documentation to find out how methods work, specifically those related to number manipulation.

 # Lesson: Introduction to Working with Text